 “Only the Dead End kids swam in the East River and that was in the movies.”

-“You’re right, but there’s a peninsula of construction rubble on East 20th Street.”
+“You’re right, but a peninsula of construction rubble sticks out from East 20th Street.”

-”Billions of gallons of sea water flush the river every day.
+"That's it and I've seen people swimming there.
+Not me, so I can't vouch for the quality of the water, but billions of gallons of sea water flush the river twice a day.
 My friends tell me it's okay for swimming."

 "I'm not sold."